 Queues

-A queue acts as both a destination that clients can publish messages to and as an endpoint that clients can bind consumers to and consume messages from.
-A queue is typically used in a point-to-point (PTP) messaging environment.
+A queue acts as both a destination for published Guaranteed messages and as an endpoint that clients can bind consumers to and consume messages from.
+A queue is typically used in both point-to-point (PTP) messaging environments and in a publish and subscribe (pub/sub) model.

-Queues are significantly more flexible than topic endpoints and are the recommended approach for most applications.
-The use of topic endpoints should be restricted to JMS applications.
+Queues are significantly more flexible than Topic Endpoints and are the recommended approach for most applications.

 Queue Access Types